-1. Students must study one English elective for the year.

-2. Students must study one Maths subject for the whole year.

-Note: A student undertaking Units 1 & 2 Maths Methods would not undertake Year 10 Maths.
+- 1. Students must study one English elective for the year. - Students must study one Maths subject for the year.
+Note: A student undertaking Units 1 & 2 Maths Methods (by invitation only) would not undertake Year 10 Maths. - 3.
+Science Students must study at least one semester of Science.

-- 3. Science Students must study at least one semester of Science.
-They have a choice of the following pathways: - a.
+They have a choice of the following pathways:

+- a.
 A choice of one or two semester length Year 10 Science subjects - b.
 A Units 1 & 2 Science subject - c.
 A Units 1 & 2 Science subject, as well as one Year 10 Science subject